MattechLab/monalisa/docs/rst/mitosis_prepare_data.rst

 Cleaning of the mask
 ~~~~~~~~~~~~~~~~~~~~~
-For some trajectories, such as the 3D radial trajectory, it is necessary to clean the SI projection and remove the first unsteady shots.
+For some trajectories, such as the 3D radial trajectory, it is necessary to clean the SI projection and remove the first unsteady shots from the acquired readouts.
 Therefore, we also need to clean the binning mask accordingly to ensure that the size of `Mask` matches the size of `y_tot`.

 .. code-block:: matlab